Thriam/Thriam-MD/README.md

 4. node index.js

 and the file will be saved as "session.data.json" which can be renamed as "Thriam.json" or as needed at your convenience and be used in elsewhere.

+This files are created by Thriam bakesvar B for educational purposes only.

+Please do give a star.